Iane14093051/A-Rubik-s-Cube-Solution-Using-Deep-Learning-and-Robotic-Arm-Coordination/README.md

 [RealSense-point_cloud_process](https://github.com/Iane14093051/RealSense-point_cloud_process)

-4.Receive point cloud data and input it into the trained model, then send the predicted grasping position to the TM robot arm for grabbing.
+4.Receive point cloud data and input it into the trained model, then send the predicted grasping position and orientation to the TM_Robot arm for grabbing.
 [TM_Robot_Arm-go-grasp](https://github.com/Iane14093051/TM_Robot_Arm-go-grasp)